Fernando Collor de Mello: Early career

 Collor became president of Brazilian football club Centro Sportivo Alagoano (CSA) in 1976.
 After entering politics, he was successively named mayor of Alagoas' capital Maceió in 1979 (National Renewal Alliance Party), elected a federal deputy (Democratic Social Party) in 1982, and eventually elected governor of the small Northeastern state of Alagoas (Brazilian Democratic Movement Party) in 1986.

-During his term as governor, he attracted publicity by allegedly fighting high salaries for public servants, whom he labeled marajás (maharajas) (likening them to the former princes of India who received a stipend from the government as compensation for relinquishing their lands).
-How well his policies reduced public expense is disputed, but the political position certainly made him popular in the country.
-This helped boost his political career, with the help of television appearances in nationwide broadcasts (quite unusual for a governor from such a small state).
+During his tenure as governor, he gained national attention for his purported efforts to challenge high salaries among public servants, whom he referred to as marajás (maharajas) (likening them to the former princes of India who received a stipend from the government as compensation for relinquishing their lands).
+The effectiveness of his policies in reducing public expenses remains a subject of debate.
+However, his stance on the issue significantly increased his popularity across the country, bolstered by appearances on nationally televised broadcasts—an unusual platform for a governor from a smaller state like Alagoas.